+Foundation students at Banyan Fields Primary School exhibit a love of learning and develop into confident and independent learners.
 We cater to students’ learning needs, ensuring each student is learning at their own level whilst exploring and challenging themselves in a warm and supportive environment.
 Students are encouraged to identify the characteristics of being an effective learner.
 We support students to understand that learning from mistakes is an important attribute of being a good learner.
-Teachers model metacognition by demonstrating their own thinking and scaffolding metacognition by asking students to demonstrate their thought process and to explain their own thinking.
+Teachers model metacognition by demonstrating their own thinking and scaffold metacognition by asking students to demonstrate their thought process and to explain their own thinking.

 We take great pride in providing our students with a wonderful start to their school lives, and we thoroughly enjoy watching them grow, learn and flourish as they move on through the rest of their school years.

 Students develop the vocabulary of emotions and identify the ways in which emotions are shown in body language.
 The Zones of Regulation model gives the students the tools and a bank of strategies enabling them to develop their ability to self-regulate their emotions.

 At Banyan Fields Primary we are partnering with The Resilience Project to deliver an engaging and evidence based program designed to support the emotional literacy and wellbeing of all students.
 Each week students participate in a 50 minute lesson with their classroom teacher.
 This learning is then complimented with an at home activity for families.

 Within the classroom we conduct daily circle time sessions.
 This gives students the opportunity to discuss any issues which have occurred in the yard and we work together to problem solve these.
 This is an important component of the students development of skills around friendship and play.